null

 Concrete Compression Testing Machines

 Concrete Compression Testing Machines are specialized equipment to evaluate the compressive strength of concrete (tensile strength of concrete) which is measured in pounds per square inch (psi).
 These machines apply controlled increasing force to a concrete sample until it breaks and determine its maximum strength.
-The testing process involves several parts and concepts:
+The concrete testing process involves several parts and concepts:

 Concrete Higher PSI Tester: This is the main feature of the machine to measure the pressure or force applied to the concrete sample in psi or higher psi.
-It gives an accurate reading of the concrete compressive strength.
+It gives an exact reading of the concrete compressive strength.

 Device to Test Concrete Strength: The whole setup of the compression testing machine is a device to test concrete strength.
 It usually consists of a hydraulic press and a load bearing platform where the concrete specimen is placed.